pavankalisetti009/gitlab/doc/user/markdown.md

 ---

 CommonMark ignores blank lines between ordered and unordered list items, and considers them part of a single list.
-These are rendered as a
+The items are rendered as a
 _[loose](https://spec.commonmark.org/0.30/#loose)_ list.
-Each list item is enclosed in a paragraph tag and, therefore, has paragraph spacing and margins.
+Each list item is enclosed in a paragraph tag and therefore has paragraph spacing and margins.
 This makes the list look like there is extra spacing between each item.

 For example: